Army/UK Master of Social Work Program

 The Army’s MSW, housed at the Army Medical Department Center and School (AMEDD C&S), Ft.
 Sam Houston, TX, was established in 2009 in response to an identified need for more clinical social worker officers to serve in the Department of Defense healthcare systems.
 The Program produces 15-40 new uniformed and DoD civilian social workers each academic year.

-The University of Kentucky successfully bid to become the collaborating university for the 2017-2012 contract period.
-Beginning February 2108, students accepted into Army program will complete the UK College of Social Work’s Clinical Social Work Curriculum.
+The University of Kentucky successfully bid to become the collaborating university with the United States Army MSW program.
+Beginning February 2018, students accepted into the Army MSW program will complete the UK College of Social Work’s Clinical Social Work Curriculum.

 Through this cooperative agreement, students who matriculate through the Army program will be enrolled in the University of Kentucky and affiliated faculty members will receive appointment to the University of Kentucky Graduate Faculty.
 Upon program completion, D.O.D. students will be conferred the Master of Social Work degree from the University of Kentucky.